-Adverse events will be summarized for the safety population using the National Cancer Institute (NCI) Common Terminology Criteria for Adverse Events (CTCAE) v5.0 as well as the latest version of the Medical Dictionary for Regulatory Activities (MedDRA).
+Adverse events will be summarized for the safety population using the latest version of the Medical Dictionary for Regulatory Activities (MedDRA).
 Incidence proportions will be calculated based on the total number of patients valid for safety.
-Incidence proportions will be calculated by MedDRA system organ class, preferred term, and worst CTCAE grade, for the MedDRA-based analyses, and by Event Category/NCI CTC Term, and worst grade for the CTCAE-based analyses.
+Incidence proportions will be calculated by MedDRA system organ class, preferred term, and worst CTCAE grade,.
 These analyses will be performed for TEAEs, drug-related TEAEs, treatment-emergent SAEs, drug-related treatment-emergent SAEs, and TEAEs leading to dose reduction, dose interruption, or permanent dose discontinuation.

 For vital signs, descriptive statistics will be calculated by visit.
-Where possible, laboratory data will be graded using the mapping provided within the NCI-CTCAE manual version that is valid at the time of analysis.
-CTCAE severity grading for laboratory abnormalities is mainly based on applicable laboratory threshold values outlined in NCI-CTCAE manuals.
+Where possible, laboratory data will be graded using the mapping provided within the NCI-CTCAE v5.0.
+CTCAE severity grading for laboratory abnormalities (5.0) is mainly based on applicable laboratory threshold values and baseline status, as outlined in NCI-CTCAE manuals.
 Frequency of laboratory abnormalities will be tabulated by NCI-CTCAE category and worst grade.
 Laboratory abnormalities will be summarized by severity.
 Frequency and incidence rates (in specific abnormality categories, high/low ranges) will be provided.
 Frequency tables will also be provided for changes in severity from baseline to worst value post-baseline.